 7. Steve Biko

-Steve Biko is one of the most influential African leaders and was among the founders of South African Students Organization (SASO) since he was among the educated Africans.
+Steve Biko is one of the most influential African leaders who were among the founders of South African Students Organization (SASO) since he was among the few educated Africans then.
 He was elected as the first president of the organization.
 The main objective of the SASO was to call all Black students so as avoid being spectators and rather take part in the restoration of South Africa to its rightful owners.
 He was detained and died on a floor of a cell in Pretoria Central Prison for his leadership skills.

 6. Cetshwayo Kampande (Zulu King)

-He was a hero in a war against the British and he caused the biggest defeat which the English men had never had from Africans.
+He was a hero in a war against the British and he caused the biggest defeat which the English men had never had from any of the African leaders that opposed them.
 When the British invaded Zululand, he defeated them and killed the heir to French throne by the name Prince Napoleon.
 He was later captured and imprisoned.
 He died in February in 1844.